|Color||Deriving its name from the color of its body, the silverfish typically appear shiny silver or pearl gray.|

 May notice holes at irregular intervals in books or wallpaper, sometimes accompanied by yellow staining.

-Remain alert for tiny fecal matter that looks like specks of pepper.
+Remain alert for the tiny fecal matter that looks like specks of pepper.

 Silverfish are often found in areas of high moisture, including bathtubs and sinks.